getdozer/dozer-samples/sql/join/README.md

 This example shows how to JOIN two sources with Dozer.
 The two tables i.e. `taxi_zone_lookup` and `trips` can be JOINed over the `LocationID`.

 Let us write a query to calculate the average `tips` for rides taken from a particular `Zone`.
-Afterwards we will order this to find where the customers have higher chances of tipping a good amount.
+Afterwards we will order this to find the zones where the customers have higher chances of tipping a good amount.
 Additionally a `HAVING` clause is also added to filter out the results.

 ## SQL Query and Structure